graezykev/ts-eslint-standard-js/steps.md

 ## Introduction

-Configuring ESLint in a TypeScript project is an easy thing, but choosing a **Code Style** for your team can be challenging.
+Configuring ESLint in a TypeScript project is nothing much, the more challenging aspect is choosing a **Code Style** for your team.

-You may be swaying between those famous Code Styles, struggling to choose one between [Airbnb JavaScript Style](https://github.com/airbnb/javascript), [Google JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html), [JavaScript Standard Style](https://standardjs.com/rules), or [XO](https://github.com/xojs/xo) etc.
+You may be torn between those famous code styles, struggling to choose one between [Airbnb JavaScript Style](https://github.com/airbnb/javascript), [Google JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html), [JavaScript Standard Style](https://standardjs.com/rules), or [XO](https://github.com/xojs/xo), among others.

-What's worse, you and your teammates may be arguing whether you should use `;` at the end of each line, whether `if() {` should have a space after `if`, whether `function foo () {return true}` is a bad way and should change it to `function foo () { return true }` ...
+What's worse, you and your teammates may be arguing about whether you should use `;` at the end of each line, whether `if() {` should have a space after `if`, whether `function foo () {return true}` is a bad way and should change it to `function foo () { return true }`, and so on.

 In my personal perspective, it doesn't matter which style you choose, but you need a **unified and strict** style across a team.
-Once the rules are set, don't argue about them any more, as long as the rules are detailed.
+Once the rules are set, don't argue about them anymore, as long as the rules are detailed.

-I, self-assertively, have chosen [JavaScript Standard Style](https://standardjs.com/rules), also called Standard JS (even though it is not at all standard, the name is somewhat bad).
+So, self-assertively, I have chosen [JavaScript Standard Style](https://standardjs.com/rules), also known as Standard JS, even though it is not at all standard—the name is somewhat misleading.

 Standard JS is **simple, clear, straightforward, and detailed**, and I think sticking to the rules makes JS/TS code very **clean**.

 **It doesn't allow configurations**, **rules are rules**.
 No configurations, which is by design to avoid too much bikeshedding over style choices, So I don't need to argue with my teammates.

-Example
+Examples.

 ```js
 window.alert('hi')   // ✓ ok